Philip’s Brother Michael

 So, this is what it looks like: 200-odd years ago, shoemaker Henry Myers didn’t pay his rent; then blacksmith Michael Myers intervened, to “save” the home.
 Sure sounds like brothers to me.
 Here is a section of the topog map showing the close proximity of Woodsboro, Creagerstown, and Michael’s property at Myers Ford.
 Click on the image to enlarge.

 After this transaction, Michael continued buying pieces of land at Hunting Creek.
 Next post, we will see how the pieces all fit together.

 Between 1793 and 1810, Michael Myers purchased seven parcels of land, totaling approx. 168 acres, in the vicinity of Hunting creek, where it meets the Monocacy River.
 From the deeds and plats at MDlandrec.net, I was able to draw crude diagrams of the parcels, and superimpose them at their approximate location, roughly to scale, on the 1911 topographic map shown earlier, thanks to Mike Pierce and mytopo.com.
 For a larger map with more details, click on the image.
-I now believe that the dark blue outlines should be directly across the road from the land to the east.
+I now believe that the dark blue outlines should be further east, directly across the road from the rest of the land outlined.

 3 Jul 1808 John Carlin

 9 Dec 1816* John Devilibis *The deed recorded on this date states that Michael Myers was a trustee on 5 June 1815, but had since died, and another trustee, Jacob Cramer, taken over.
 As we shall see in a moment, Cramer was also administrator of Michael Myers’ estate.
 While these dates do not prove anything, they at least suggest that this is the Michael Myers who died in 1815, as indicated on his gravestone.

 1850 US Census